-We provide a twice-a-week newsletter for both email and RSS featuring a highly curated list of articles in the field of user interface development.
-These are hand-crafted every week by Adam to ensure the highest level of relevance and quality.
+We provide a weekly newsletter for both email and RSS featuring a highly curated list of articles in the field of user interface development.
+These are hand-crafted each and every week by Adam to ensure the highest level of relevance and quality.

 Why sign up for the list

 The two biggest reasons to sign up for the newsletter are content quality and exclusive articles you won't find anywhere else.
 We try to offer a few advantages in our newsletter that we haven't seen anywhere else:

 Brief, but up-to-date